An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Methods and Background

 where $S$ is a subset of indices ($S\subseteq [1,2,3 ... d]$), $\boldsymbol{x_s}$ is a sub-vector of an input $\boldsymbol{x}$ ($\boldsymbol{x}=\boldsymbol{x_s}\cup \boldsymbol{x_f}$ and $\boldsymbol{x_f}$ the unchanged features of $\boldsymbol{x}$ image).
 The total number of the $\boldsymbol{x_s}$ sub-vectors, which partition an image is $d$.
 We denote as $\boldsymbol{x_s}$ the changed features, and $\boldsymbol{x_f}$ the unchanged features of $\boldsymbol{x}$ image.
 If for an image $\boldsymbol{x}$, explanation $g$ highlights all $d$ features, then it may be less comprehensible and more complex than needed (especially if $d$ is large).
 It is important to compute the level of complexity, as an efficient explanation has to be maximally comprehensible (\cite{f}).
 If $P_g$ is a valid probability distribution and the $P_g(i)$ is the fractional contribution of feature $x_i$ to the total magnitude of the attribution, then we define the complexity of the explanation $g$ for the network $f$ as:

 where:

 In order to evaluate these two explainability metrics, we used the software developed by (\cite{quan}.
 This software package is a comprehensive toolkit that collects, organizes, and evaluates a wide range of performance metrics, proposed for explanation methods.
 Note that we used a zero baseline ('black'; $\boldsymbol{x_s^f}$= $\boldsymbol{0}$) and 70 random perturbations to calculate the faithfulness score.
 Finally, to extract the faithfulness and complexity scores of the global explanations for the total-SHAP, total-GradCam, and the proposed 3D-Framework, we utilized again the software developed by (\cite{quan}).
-As a first step we manually aligned and rescaled the two global XAI explanations (total-SHAP and total-GradCam) to the global statistical features (total-Shape).
-The input image consisted of the total-Shape results, while the total-GradCam, total-SHAP, and 3D-Framework global explanations served as reference explanations, respectively.
+As a first step we manually aligned and rescaled the two global XAI explanations (total-SHAP and total-GradCam) to the total-Shape.
+The input image consisted of the total-Shape results, while the total-GradCam, total-SHAP, and 3D-Framework global explanation served as reference explanations, respectively.
 In this context, the score of a global explanation makes sense, as the individual input brains of the cohort were aligned in the same template and the most significant variability of each class was assigned in the total-Shape.
 Consequently, we anticipated the classifier to classify correctly whether a MRI has a PCS or not.